FunctionalNyx/Horizon/README.md

 How do I download it?

 Go to [Releases](https://github.com/FunctionalNyx/Horizon/releases) for a stable experience.
-Otherwise just download the code directly for the most "up-to-date" version thats probably broken (Proceed at your own risk)
+Otherwise just download the code directly on the [GitHub](https://github.com/FunctionalNyx/Horizon) for the most "up-to-date" version thats probably broken (Proceed at your own risk)

 Have fun